ziffitykishore/agilex/README.md

 ### Style Guide

-Like in Magento 1, we utilize Hologram to build an HTML Style Guide for both QA & reference on what components are available in the theme.
+Like in Magento 1, we utilize Hologram to build an HTML style guide for both QA & reference on what components are available in the theme.
 Check the styleguide before writing new Sass to ensure you are not able to extend existing styling.

 ##### How to access style guide?